 For federal student loan holders, consolidating federal loans into a Direct Consolidation Loan could simplify your monthly payments, lower your monthly payment amount, switch any variable-rate loans to fixed rate, and potentially give you access to forgiveness programs you didn’t otherwise have.
 Learn more about consolidating at studentaid.gov.

-Researching and applying for student loan forgiveness can be time-consuming, but is certainly worth your while if you can qualify.
+Researching and applying for student loan forgiveness can be time consuming, but is certainly worth your while if you can qualify.
 With many different forgiveness programs available and the tendency for their requirements to be dynamic over time, it can be challenging to determine which program you should spend the time applying for.
-Our dedicated team of student loan specialists stays up-to-date with all federal forgiveness programs and can offer guidance and expertise as you start the process.
+Our dedicated team of student loan specialists stays up to date with all federal forgiveness programs and can offer guidance and expertise as you start the process.
 For more information on what paths to student loan forgiveness are available to you and how to apply to different federal programs, schedule a complimentary 30-minute consultation and get your questions answered by our team.

 Get tailored Laurel Road resources delivered to your inbox.